classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/authorize.net.md

 ---

 1. Go to Admin Panel -> Settings -> Apps
-2. Enter `Authorize.Net Login Id` & `Authorize.Net Transaction Key` and hit **Save Settings**
+2. Enter your `Authorize.Net Login Id` & `Authorize.Net Transaction Key` and click **Save Settings**

 <br>

-You can toggle `Authorize.Net Test Mode` to switch between Test and Live payment.
+You can toggle the `Authorize.Net Test Mode` option to switch between test and live payment environments for safe integration and real transactions.

 ---